About

 News

-- September 2025: We will be presenting 4 papers at the 11th International Conference on Machine Learning, Optimization, and Data Science(LOD 2025) with subject varying from text-to-graph to dream analysis (see publication page for titles).
+- September 2025: We will be presenting 4 full papers at the 11th International Conference on Machine Learning, Optimization, and Data Science(LOD 2025) with subject varying from text-to-graph to dream analysis (see publication page for titles).

 - July 2025: We will present our paper on Task-level XAI for biological sex biases in the medical domain at the Gender Bias in NLP (GeBNLP) workshop at ACL 2025.